WampaPartyEX/A-Hunter-s-Daedream/README.md

 ### Character Creation

-Using *Skyrim Unbound*, a modified *Vokrii*, *Aetherius*, *Mundustar*, *Class Overhaul Re-Imagined: CORI*, and *Early Life Evaluation - EVE*
+Using *Skyrim Unbound*, a modified *Vokrii*, *Aetherius*, *Mundustar*, *Class Overhaul Re-Imagined: CORI*, and *Early Life Evaluation - EVE*, the player has a fair bit of freedom.
+A swordsman, a paladin, a heroic knight or an exiled thief - whatever background you can imagine helped you survive in the Nightmare, you can play it.

 ### Gameplay

-*Daedream* relies on SkySA to deliver a smooth, behavior-driven combat experience. *The Ultimate Dodge Mod* and *ZXLice's Backstab & Parry* deliver new ways to evade and counter enemy attacks, while *ZXlice's Ultimate Potion Animation*, *(SGC) Normal Attacks Cost Stamina* and *(SGC) Soulslike Movement and Stamina Regen* completely change the way risk management works.
+*Daedream* relies on SkySA to deliver a smooth, behavior-driven combat experience. *The Ultimate Dodge Mod* and *ZXLice's Backstab & Parry* deliver new ways to evade and counter enemy attacks. *Armor Rating Redux*, *Know Your Armor*, and *Resistances Rescaled* offer the player some much-needed survivability in this harsh land. *ZXlice's Ultimate Potion Animation*, *(SGC) Normal Attacks Cost Stamina* and *(SGC) Soulslike Movement and Stamina Regen* completely change the way risk management works.
 Furthermore, the intended settings of the game **completely remove the player's passive health regeneration**, encouraging either very deliberate combat, or very harsh and swift combat.
 Bring potions.
 Thankfully, bandits always have a lot of them.
 Less thankfully, draugr don't...

 Enemies have gotten some new advantages, too. *Revenge of the Enemies* brings a new AI with new resistances and new defenses, off of which the incredible *Ultimate Bosses* provides some staggering setpiece battles that make old dungeons feel rough and new at the end.
+Further, *Know Your Enemy* will provide enemies with weaknesses to exploit.

+And if it's too easy or too tough for you? *Simply Balanced* is included.
+There's no shame in adjusting it to your liking.

 ### Quests